Sarawak: The Original Keto Coffee Or Opium Coffee

 Looking for keto coffee?
 Look no more than our very own backyard - Kai Joo Lane.

-Hiap Yak Tea shop serves this unique brew that is very popular amongst the local and tourists (pre-Covid times).
+Hiap Yak Tea shop serves this unique brew that is very popular amongst the locals and tourists (pre-Covid times).

 The coffee is creamy and buttery.
 Well, who doesn't like butter anyway, right?
 One of the unique "takeaway" packing too.
 If you plan to take away the coffee, be prepared to do it the "old-school" way - in a washed condensed milk can!